tkramers/MSBA503_CV_Project/README.md

 # MSBA 503 – Computer Vision Take-Home Assignment

-This project compares two deep learning object detection models — YOLOv8n and Faster R-CNN — across a set of 10 images.
-I evaluated each model on three metrics:
+This project compares the performance of two deep learning object detection models — **YOLOv8n** and **Faster R-CNN** — using a set of 10 images.
+Each model was evaluated on three key metrics:

-Number of objects detected
+- **Number of objects detected**

-Average confidence score

-Inference time
+- **Average confidence score**
+- **Inference time**

-I collected the images myself and ran both models on each image.
-The results were stored in a pandas DataFrame and aggregated into a summary table for comparison.
+All images were collected manually, and the outputs from both models were stored in a pandas DataFrame and summarized into a comparison table.

+---

-Models Used
+## 🔍 Models Used

-YOLOv8n (Ultralytics) – a fast single-stage detector
+### **YOLOv8n (Ultralytics)**
+- Fast, single-stage object detector optimized for real-time performance
+- Lightweight and efficient

+### **Faster R-CNN (torchvision)**
-Faster R-CNN (torchvision) – a slower but more detailed two-stage detector
+- Two-stage detector that is slower but often more detailed
+- Produces high-quality bounding boxes at the cost of longer inference times

+---

-Additional Feature Extraction
+## 🎨 Additional Feature Extraction (Part A-ii)

-For Part A(ii), I also extracted the average RGB color values from each image using simple image processing.
-This provided basic scene characteristics separate from deep learning.
+In addition to object detection, I extracted the **average RGB color values** from each image using basic image processing.
+This provides a simple, non-deep-learning way to describe scene characteristics.

+---

-Files
+## 📁 Files Included

-msba503_takehome.ipynb – main notebook with code and outputs
+- **`msba503_takehome.ipynb`** — Main notebook containing the full workflow, model execution, and outputs

-Images are not uploaded to GitHub (per assignment instructions)
+- **Images are not uploaded** (per assignment instructions)

+---

-How to Run
+## ▶️ How to Run the Notebook

-Upload your own images into a folder
+1. Upload your own images into a folder

-Update the image_dir path
+2. Update the `image_dir` path in the notebook to point to your image folder

-Run the notebook from top to bottom
+3. Run the notebook from top to bottom

+---